amarburg/libbmsdi/README.md

 = Notes on the Blackmagic SDI Camera Control Protocol

+Functions and data types for the Blackmagic SDI camera control protocol.
+This library deals strictly with assembling the message buffers, not with putting the data out to the camera --- as such it does not require the Blackmagic API.

+Important to remember this protocol is used for data _to_ the camera.

 From _"Installation and Operation Manual; Blackmagic Studio Cameras; November 2017"_

-Important to remember this protocol is used for data _to_ the camera.

 == Assumptions